Compositional Skill Routing for Large Skill Libraries¶

 Decompose.
 An LLM task decomposer breaks the user query into atomic sub-tasks — each sub-task should map to roughly one skill.
 Standard decomposition reaches only 34.2% category recall at the step level because the decomposer chunks by linguistic structure, not by what skills exist.

-Iterative Skill-Aware Decomposition (SAD)¶
+Iterative skill-aware decomposition (SAD)¶

 - Tightly-coupled sub-tasks.
 A pre-committed DAG cannot recover when step 2's output should change step 3's plan.
-TDAG (2402.10178) formalises this as Cascading Task Failure and argues for dynamic re-decomposition; one-iteration SAD does not fully address it.
+TDAG (2402.10178) formalizes this as Cascading Task Failure and argues for dynamic re-decomposition; one-iteration SAD does not fully address it.

 Example¶